 Having a color wheel close by will act as a reminder of the relationships between different colors.
 You’ll know what colors to mix to make muted shades, which colors are warm and cool, and how to mix saturated secondary colors.

-Working with fewer colors challenges you when it comes to color mixing.
-You can mix almost any color with a warm and cool version of each primary color and still produce stunning watercolor paintings!
 By using fewer colors, you can spend more on higher-quality paints with more pigment.
 Over time, you’ll familiarize yourself with how much paint to mix and which colors to use to achieve the colors you want!

 Color plays a huge role in determining the overall mood of the painting.
 Ask yourself what you hope the painting will evoke in the viewer.
 This will help you choose the right colors to set the tone of the painting.